karlatolentino/karlatolentino/README.md

 👩🏽‍💻 I am a Junior Full Stack Developer studying at Coder Academy Flex Track in Melbourne, Australia.

+✂️ I am a Professional Men's Hairdresser/Barber by trade.

 🎮 I have a passion for all things tech!
 I love to geek out over video games, music, movies and pop culture.

 🌱 I have a very curious mind and am always willing to learn and try new things!
 My favourite thing to do in my spare time is box 🥊 or learn new ways to keep my plant babies alive 🌿